Ask most Christian ministers what forgiveness is, and you won’t get much of an answer.

 Not impossible, but difficult.

 This shouldn’t stop you from trying.
-Each day, your beloved Mother and Father God forgive you for everything you do that’s motivated by status anxiety, or greed, or rudeness, or cruelty (to name some of the less-than-loving motivations you might choose in a typical day).
+Each day, your beloved Mother and Father God forgive you for everything you do that’s motivated by status addiction, or greed, or rudeness, or cruelty (to name some of the less-than-loving motivations you might choose in a typical day).
 They forgive you whether or not you ask for forgiveness.
 They forgive you for everything — and I mean everything.

 HOWEVER, the fact that they forgive you does NOT mean they consider such behaviours acceptable.
 They forgive you when you’re abusive towards others, but they also have an opinion about your decision to be abusive towards others.